semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

   - pattern: $X
 ```

-This has the same limitations as we discussed in [sources by side effect](#sources-by-side-effect).
-And the current recommendation is also to set `by-side-effect: true` for the sanitizer in question.
-Enabling `by-side-effect` for a given sanitizer, will tell Semgrep that whenever that sanitizer matches a variable (in general, an l-lvalue) exactly, then sanitization happens by side-effect.
+This has the same limitations as documented in [sources by side effect](#sources-by-side-effect).
+It is now recommended to set `by-side-effect: true` for the sanitizer in question.
+Enabling `by-side-effect` for a given sanitizer instructs Semgrep that whenever that sanitizer matches a variable (in general, an l-lvalue) exactly, then sanitization happens by side-effect.

 Sinks
 -----